A crucial developmental milestone that often gets overlooked…

 TOP TIP: If your little one appears reluctant to play with others, give them time and space to observe what is going on.
 Try to avoid pushing them to interact with their peers before they are ready.

-What Are Some Examples Of Associative Play?
+What Are Some Examples Of Associative Play Activities?

 Here are a few examples of associative play activities that your little one may engage in with their playdates: